Bug report #13873

 btw, I'll be with the person who commited this feature next week...
 I hope he can add some more comments here

-#5 Updated by Armando Forlani about 4 years ago
+#5 Updated by Armando Forlani over 4 years ago

 - Status changed from Closed to Reopened